-Rory has a commercial-chancery practice focusing on litigation in the following areas: commercial dispute resolution (including civil fraud); trusts/probate; and insolvency.
-He regularly appears in the High Court and has appeared several times as sole counsel in the Court of Appeal.
-He has advised and represented clients in the courts of the DIFC and has also advised and assisted in substantial Jersey and Hong Kong proceedings.
+Rory has a commercial-chancery practice focusing on litigation in the following areas: commercial dispute resolution; trusts/probate; and insolvency.
+His practice has a particular emphasis on civil fraud and asset recovery.
+As well as advising and representing clients in respect of litigation at all levels in England and Wales, he has advised and represented clients in the courts of the DIFC and has also advised and assisted in substantial Bermuda, Jersey, and Hong Kong proceedings.
 Much of his practice involves multi-jurisdictional disputes or has an international dimension involving difficult questions of the conflict of laws.
+He has already appeared in over 30 reported cases.

-Rory has acted as sole counsel in High Court and Court of Appeal litigation in the following industry sectors: football, motor-racing, utilities, sustainable energy, banking and financial services.
-He has particular expertise in applications for injunctive relief, including in particular freezing and anti-suit injunctions and applications for disclosure.
-Rory is often instructed to advise and represent clients in alternative dispute resolution and has considerable experience of advising clients at mediations.
+Rory regularly acts for clients in the following industry sectors: football, motor-racing, utilities, sustainable energy, banking, and financial services.
+He is expert in applications for injunctive relief in his practice areas.
+Rory is often instructed to advise and represent clients in alternative dispute resolution including at mediations.
 He can take instructions and advise in German and Italian as well as English.

 - Advised and represented the appellant (at first instance and on first and second appeals) in a case arising out of a £14 million pound construction project.
 The case will be the leading authority on the definition of a liquidated debt for the purposes of the Insolvency Act 1986.
 (Led by Peter Shaw QC in the Court of Appeal) (Doherty v Fannigan B.P.I.R.
 1377; Fannigan v Doherty B.P.I.R.
 980).